AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 |Cryptocurrencies||Yes||20 cryptocurrency pairs *|

-*Note that AvaTrade does not currently offer cryptocurrency trading to UK customers.
+*Note that AvaTrade does not currently offer cryptocurrency trading to UK retail customers.

 AvaTrade Trading Platforms